 As part of the upgrade and relocation of Artemis to the research complex at Harwell (RC@H) we are installing a new beamline dedicated to material science and transient absorption experiments with the tuneable 100 kHz laser.
 The complete beamline layout is shown above, consisting of a differentially pumped high harmonic generation (HHG) source for the production of extreme ultraviolet (XUV) radiation (optimised in the 20-50 eV photon energy range but with the potential capability to extend beyond the carbon K-edge); a time-preserving monochromator; flat-field XUV spectrometer; dual-magnification XUV relay imaging and material science end station.

 The main objective for materials science at 100 kHz is to increase the data acquisition rate whilst maintaining the photon density per pulse and thus maintaining the space-charge.
 The benefits of this are twofold: (1) to reduce the data collection time and/or allow a wider parameter space to be studied and (2) to enable a reduction of the XUV spot size to match the sample or domain sizes (down to the 10 μm level).

 The objective for transient absorption spectroscopy is to allow high spectral resolution measurements to be performed at photon energies up to and potentially beyond the carbon K-edge.
 The higher repetition rate and stability of the laser should significantly improve the signal to noise and thus afford pump-probe measurements to be performed at these photon energies.

-Commissioning and performance optimisation of the beamline is expected to be performed throughout mid-2021.
+We are now commissioning and optimising the performance of the beamline.
 Until completed, the specifications are estimates based on modelling and benchmark experiments performed on our 1 kHz beamline.
 Expected parameters for initial materials science experiments on the beamline are listed

 High Harmonic Generation